 Even if you’re not planning on doing a lot of walking, ski or walking poles will help you maintain stability and balance as you move, and can also be used to determine the depth of the snow and peg down your tent, all in one go.

-Keeping warm is the thing you’ll have to worry about the most for camping in winter.
-The most important thing that assumes a priority over anything else is to keep your sleeping quarters dry.
-Actually, keep everything dry – but the place where you sleep should not be invaded by moisture as this will only spell sleepless nights on end.
+If you’re wondering how to keep warm camping in the cold, the most important thing that assumes a priority over anything else is to keep your sleeping quarters dry.
+Well, you should endeavour to keep everything dry – but the section you sleep in is the last place you want to be invaded by moisture, as this will result in endless sleepless nights.

-Cotton should be left for summer, your gear should be in tip-top shape with the right specifications, and your extremities will thank you if you protect them well with thick socks, hats and gloves, as well as the right snow boots.
+Your gear should be in tip-top shape with the right specifications, which means waterproofing tents and jackets that no longer bead water on the surface.
+Your extremities will also thank you if you protect them well with thick walking socks, hats and gloves, as well as the right snow boots.

 No camping trip is complete without a bonfire.
 There’s no better time to light up sticks and stones than in the country in wintertime.
-Gather a bunch of rocks and logs in front of your pitched tent at night, stuff the gaps with tinder and set your creation ablaze with a fool proof fire-starter, such as very dry lint covered in petroleum jelly.
+Gather a bunch of rocks and logs in front of your pitched tent at night, stuff the gaps with tinder and set your creation ablaze with a foolproof fire-starter, such as very dry lint covered in petroleum jelly.
 You can sit back and enjoy your campfire under the stars – the breath-taking Northern Lights might even make for an experience you’ll never forget.
-Check out our campfire guide for a comprehensive look into building fires for a variety of uses when camping.
+Check out our How to Build a Campfire Guide for a comprehensive look into building fires for a variety of uses when camping.

 Food and Hydration

 Staying well-fed and watered is critical in extreme conditions.
 The human body burns far more calories trying to maintain its base temperature of 37°C in cold weather, so you must keep supplying it with the energy it needs.
-Foods like chocolate, nuts, cereal bars, cheese and oil are high in carbohydrates, protein and fat and with the exception of carbs, will be digested slowly, giving you a steady release of energy.
+Foods like chocolate, nuts, cereal bars, cheese and oil are high in a mix of carbohydrates, protein and fat, so will be digested slowly, giving you a steady release of energy.